|

 Lake Provincial Park

-The closest provincial park to Sayward is at Schoen Lake Provincial
+The closest provincial park to Sayward by vehicle is at Schoen Lake

-Park.
-This park is considered by some to be the most beautiful on
+Provincial Park.
+This park is considered by some to be the most

-Vancouver Island with very a very picturesque view of Mount Schoen
+beautiful on Vancouver Island with very a very picturesque view

-rising dramatically out of Schoen Lake.
-The turnoff to Schoen Lake
+of Mount Schoen rising dramatically out of Schoen Lake.
+The turnoff

-is via the gravel Davie Road just south of Woss
+to Schoen Lake is via the gravel Davie Road which is just south

-on Hwy 19.
-Unfortunately be warned the 13 km (8 miles) gravel road
+of Woss on Hwy 19.
+Unfortunately be warned the 13 km (8 miles) gravel

 in places.